-Appendix J: Preseason forecasts including 2018 and postseason estimates for PSC model stocks, 1999-2017
+Appendix J: Preseason forecasts and postseason estimates for PSC model stocks, 1999-Present

 Data in Appendix J are used to evaluate Chinook Model and Agency Forecasts.
 The following terminology is used:

 Model Forecast.
-The Model forecast for a stock is from that year’s calibration (e.g., 2017 is from CLB1804).
+The Model forecast for a stock is from that year’s calibration (e.g., 2019 is from CLB1905).
 These data do not change from year-to-year and can be found in a given year’s model calibration out files. [source: stage 2 checkCLB.out file]